kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 ## How do we test a Kubernetes operator ?

-An operator is essentially responsible for watching certain resources in a cluster and react to maintain a state matching the spec described in the Custom Resources.
+An operator is essentially responsible for watching certain resources in a cluster and reacting to maintain a state matching the spec described in the Custom Resources.

 Testing an operator boils down to creating, updating or deleting certain resources and veriify the state of the cluster changes accordingly.